MilkteaBoy-code/myVulCNN/README.md

 millions of images accurately, we prefer to use these techniques to accomplish our purpose.
 Specifically, we propose a novel idea that can efficiently convert the source code of a function into an image while preserving the program details.
-We implement VulCMS and evaluate it on a dataset of 13,687 vulnerable functions and
+We implemented VulCMS and tested it on SARD and VulMCI dataset.
+Experimental results report that
-26,970 non-vulnerable functions.
-Experimental results report that VulCMS can achieve better accuracy than eight state-of-the-art vulnerability detectors (i.e., Checkmarx, FlawFinder, RATS, TokenCNN, VulDeePecker, SySeVR, VulDeeLocator, and Devign).
+VulCMS can achieve better accuracy than eight state-of-the-art vulnerability detectors (i.e., Checkmarx, FlawFinder, RATS, TokenCNN, VulDeePecker, SySeVR, VulDeeLocator, and Devign).
 As for scalability, VulCMS is about four times faster than VulDeePecker and SySeVR,